jthomperoo/predictive-horizontal-pod-autoscaler/examples/simple-holt-winters/README.md

-# Dynamic Holt Winters
+# Simple Holt Winters

 This example shows how Holt-Winters can be used to with the Predictive Horizontal Pod Autoscaler (PHPA) to predict scaling demand based on seasonal data.
-This example is described as *dynamic* as it fetches it's tuning values from an external source at runtime, allowing these values to be dynamically calculated at runtime rather than being hardcoded.

-This example specifically uses a HTTP request to a tuning service to fetch the `alpha`, `beta` and `gamma` Holt Winters tuning values at runtime.

 This uses the Holt-Winters time series prediction method, which allows for defining seasons to predict how to scale.
 For example, defining a season as 24 hours,a deployment regularly has a higher CPU load between 3pm and 5pm, the model